The Knights Templar 1997 Video Review for History Teachers | Student Handouts

 The Last of the Mohicans (1992) Movie Review and Guide for History Teachers

-Crusades Books and Films Crusades Outlines and Powerpoints
+Crusades Books and Films Crusades Outlines and PowerPoints

-Crusades Maps and Pictures Crusades Online Study Games
+Crusades Maps and Pictures Crusades Study Games

 Crusades Miscellany Crusades Worksheets